310-374-8047

 Beyond the simple annoyance, driving over wash board roads is dangerous and tough on the vehicle.

-Many people find that driving relatively fast over the rough road helps.
+Many people find that driving relatively fast over the rough road feels better.
 It does.
-You minimize the up and down motion of the car, but at a great risk.
+You minimize the vibration inside the car, but at a great risk.
 Understand that at higher speeds your tires are in less contact with the road as they bounce from ridge to ridge.
 That means only a small fraction of the tire is making contact with the road.
 Turning and stopping distances are reduced dramatically on an already loose surface.
 It’s similar to driving over a slippery surface.
 Add in high speeds, and you’re asking for trouble.

 Your suspension, meanwhile, is taking a beating.
 The rapid up and down motion puts tremendous stress on the suspension and causes shocks to heat up and fail.
 The car may feel level to you because your suspension is taking all the abuse.